 The architecture was unlike anything I’d seen in Greece.

-Tiers of old houses above the old port: still lived in, no mere stage props.
+Tiers of old houses above the old port: still lived in, no mere dressing for the tourists.
 Ancient Italian or French.
 Pastel shades of yellow and pink.
 The old Jewish Quarter.
 Narrow alleyways and colonnades.
 Flaking, damp-ruined walls.
 Balconies and details on all the houses.

 We met up with Anthi, one of the student teachers at the university, in a bar off Spianada – Spianada with its games of cricket left over from the British reign – and over a tzitzibeera, a ginger beer, another peculiarity popular in Corfu, leftover from the British, she told us what to expect on this island.